paddycup1/Gw2DpsLogUploader/README.md

 `python DpsLogUploader.py -b W4 -alltime -gen rd rh`

 ## Explation of BossList.json
-You can customer boss alias by edit this file,
+You can customer boss alias by edit this file:
 ```json
 {
   "Bosses": [